1-vn/OneVNBrowser/Contributing.md

 You can also check out the developer's profile [here](https://github.com/hazuki0x0).

-***Thank you for your interest in contributing to Yuzu Browser.
+***Thank you for your interest in contributing to OneVN Browser.
 I appreciate all the help with finding and fixing bugs, making performance improvements, and other tasks.
 Every contribution is helpful and I thank you for your effort.***